""

 • Complete one COMP SCI course numbered 500 through 699, taken for Honors with a grade of B or higher

-• Complete COMP SCI 681 and COMP SCI 682 for a total of 6 credits.
-4
+• Complete COMP SCI 681 and COMP SCI 682 for a total of 6 credits.3

-Senior Honors Thesis proposal must be approved by both the thesis/project advisor and the department undergraduate coordinator before enrollment in COMP SCI 681.
+Senior Honors Thesis proposal must be approved by the thesis/project advisor and student must be declared as Honors in the Major before enrollment in COMP SCI 681.
 A final thesis or project must be completed before a final grade for COMP SCI 682 can be awarded.

 University Degree Requirements